-Leviticus 19:22 'The priest shall also make atonement for him with the ram of the guilt offering before the LORD for his sin which he has committed will be forgiven him.
+Leviticus 19:22 'The priest shall also make atonement for him with the ram of the guilt offering before the LORD for his sin which he has committed, and the sin which he has committed will be forgiven him.

 ICB - The priest will offer the male sheep as a penalty offering before the Lord.
 It will be for the man's sin.
 The priest will perform the acts to remove the sins of the man so he will belong to the Lord.
 Then the man will be forgiven for his sin.